vitaly-t/flex-value/README.md

     val: number;
 }

-// By using type FlexValue, we extend value to support:
+// FlexValue allows value to be any of the following:
 // - direct value
-// - value as promise
+// - value as a promise
 // - callback that returns the value
 // - callback that returns a promise async function setValues(i: {msg: FlexValue<string>, val: FlexValue<number>}): IResult {